 - Sunflowers denote happiness, vigor, hope and good intentions.

-- Lilies symbolize purity, innocence, goodwill and love.
+- Lilies symbolize purity, innocence, goodwill, and love.

 - Buttercups symbolize humility and innocence.

-- Gerberas stand for purity, innocence and playfulness, since they come in many colors, they are often sent as a ‘pick-me-up’ to make someone’s day.
+- Gerberas stand for purity, innocence, and playfulness since they come in many colors, they are often sent as a ‘pick-me-up’ to make someone’s day.

-- Orchids are immensely popular in Italy and stand for love, luxury, strength and virility.
+- Orchids are immensely popular in Italy and stand for love, luxury, strength, and virility.

-- Carnations are a bit part player in most bouquets, but by themselves they symbolize affection, good luck and deep admiration (depending on their colors).
+- Carnations are a bit part player in most bouquets, but by themselves, they symbolize affection, good luck and deep admiration (depending on their colors).

 Popular Floral Gifting Days In Italy

 Italians are a merry, happy people, who believe that life is a celebration.
-Flowers are an integral part of most celebrations in Italy, and floral arrangements are a hugely popular presents or gifts.
+Flowers are an integral part of most celebrations in Italy, and floral arrangements are hugely popular presents or gifts.
 Here then are some of the most important flower gifting days in Italy, along with some tips on choosing the best floral arrangements to suit the day/occasion.

 - Don’t wait until the last minute!
-Time passes by pretty fast, so make sure you order sooner rather than later to avoid higher cost and a possible late Mother’s Day gift.
+Time passes by pretty fast, so make sure you order sooner rather than later to avoid the higher cost and a possible late Mother’s Day gift.